seshrs/isdt/lecture-notes/3-bld.md

 ### Why is a Makefile better than a shell script?

-As demonstrated, it's possible to build your projects using a simple shell script that builds every file every time.
-This is a fine solution, to a point;
-if the number of files or the compilation time for individual files grows, your build script will get slower over time.
+Using your knowledge from module 1 (CLI), it would possible to compile your projects using a simple shell script that builds every file every time.
+This is a fine solution, to a point; if the number of files or the compilation time for individual files grows, your build script will get slower over time.

 You might get fancy and add some features to compare m-times in your shell script.
 Maybe you add a function called `build_if_newer` and get 60% of the